kexiZeroing/FE-Learning-notes/doc/start-js-stack-project.md

 ### package.json and package-lock.json
 `package-lock.json` is automatically generated for any operations where npm modifies either the `node_modules` tree or `package.json`.
 This file is intended to be committed into source repositories.
 The purpose of the `package-lock.json` is to avoid the situation where installing modules from the same `package.json` results in two different installs. `package-lock.json` is a large list of each dependency listed in your `package.json`, the specific version that should be installed, the location (URI) of the module, a hash that verifies the integrity of the module, the list of packages it requires.

-- If you have a `package.json` and you run `npm i`, we generate a `package-lock.json` from it.
+1. If you have a `package.json` and you run `npm i`, we generate a `package-lock.json` from it.
-- If you run `npm i` against that `package.json` and `package-lock.json`, the latter will never be updated, even if the `package.json` would be happy with newer versions.
+2. If you run `npm i` against that `package.json` and `package-lock.json`, the latter will never be updated, even if the `package.json` would be happy with newer versions.
-- If you manually edit your `package.json` to have different ranges and run `npm i` and those ranges aren't compatible with your `package-lock.json`, then the latter will be updated with version that are compatible with your `package.json`.
+3. If you manually edit your `package.json` to have different ranges and run `npm i` and those ranges aren't compatible with your `package-lock.json`, then the latter will be updated with version that are compatible with your `package.json`.

+### npm install and npm ci
+- `npm install` reads `package.json` to create a list of dependencies and uses `package-lock.json` to inform which versions of these dependencies to install.
+If a dependency is not in `package-lock.json` it will be added by `npm install`.

+- `npm ci` (named after **C**ontinuous **I**ntegration) installs dependencies directly from `package-lock.json` and uses `package.json` only to validate that there are no mismatched versions.
+If any dependencies are missing or have incompatible versions, it will throw an error.
+It will delete any existing `node_modules` folder and install everything all at once.
+It never writes to `package.json` or `package-lock.json`.
+It is faster than `npm install` and the clean state install is great for CI/CD pipelines.

 ### dependencies, devDependencies and peerDependencies
 **Dependencies** are required at runtime, like a library that provides functions that you call from your code.
 If you are deploying your application, dependencies has to be installed, or your app will not work.
 They are installed transitively (if A depends on B depends on C, npm install on A will install B and C). *Example: lodash,and your project calls some lodash functions*.